 The Pre-Health Specialization is an adjunct to the biology major and is designed to help prepare students who will be pursuing post-graduate work in health-related fields such as medicine, dentistry, optometry, pharmacy, physical therapy, and nursing.
 Students are encouraged to research the entrance requirements for the specific post-graduate institution in which they are interested.
 Lower-division courses in this specialization cannot be used to fulfill the requirements for the biology major.

-Take \MATH 2610 Statistics under BASIC LITERACY
+Take MATH 2610 Statistics under BASIC LITERACY

 Take the following courses under SCIENCES:

 BIOL 1510 General Biology I

 BIOL 1520 General Biology II

-Take the following course under SOCIAL SCIENCES:

 PSYC 1600 Introduction to Psychology

 REQUIRED PREREQUISITE